Undergraduate Course: Quantitative Methods in Geography (GEGR09004)

 ||Written Exam: 0%, Course Work: 100 %, Practical Exam: 0%.

 To provide students with a chance to engage with the course materials early on, a non-assessed (formative) assignment will be posted on LEARN approximately halfway through the course, with model answers posted one week later.
 You will then receive feedback through anonymous peer assessment.
-Students must carry out the formative assignment and peer assessment steps before being receiving their data for the assessment.
+Students MUST carry out the formative assignment and peer assessment steps before being receiving their unique dataset for the assessment.

 There will be a formative feedback assignment that will test your competence in the methods introduced (methods which will also be required for summative assessment).
 A model answer will be provided and the assessment will be peer-reviewed.

 |No Exam Information